antonycourtney/tad/NOTES.md

 [X] Think about binding affinity of dialect for WebConnection.
 Probably want dialect to live on Schema.
 [X] Floating point / real formatting (num decimal places) not working on BigQuery data (Iowa liquor db).
 Why?
-[X] Crash bug when setting formatting for specific column by column name [ ] Really need better feedback that data is loading when scrolling!
+[X] Crash bug when setting formatting for specific column by column name [ ] \*\*\* Must be able to give a sqlite file to tad-app command line without specifying table name!
+[ ] defer gray loading overlay to avoid flicker when switching tables [ ] Really need better feedback that data is loading when scrolling!
 [ ] We choke in BigQuery when pivoting by an INT64 column (like ParentID in Hacker News dataset).
 Probably add an 'asString' option to mapColumns
 [X] DataSource support for sqlite
 [ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
 Look at bigquery opps with sorted aggtree.
-[ ] JavaScript representation of QueryExp AST for debugging [X] How do we go from column type back to a Core Type for formatting?
+[X] JavaScript representation of QueryExp AST for debugging [X] How do we go from column type back to a Core Type for formatting?
 Example: int/float formatting panel.
 Ans: ColumnKind [X] Tweak extend to make column type optional, with clear rules for inference. number ==> integer by default.
 [ ] Change internal and exported signatures of Schema to reflect that not all string lookups will succeed.